astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 line, then any object at this radius ($2GM/c^2$) could never rise to a larger $r$, because it would have to move faster than light to do so.
-Because any events outside this pinched cone are forever out of reach, this boundary is called an "event horizon".
+Because any events outside this pinched cone are forever out of reach, this boundary was first called an "event horizon" by David Finkelstein in 1958 (the term "black hole" would not come into use until the mid-1960s), although Arthur Eddington realized in 1926 that the spacetime around such a dense object would "close up" around the star, cutting it off from the outside universe.

 This is the resolution to the question that bothered me: it happens that the radius of this point of no return (called the Schwartzschild Radius) is also the value of the radius for which the classical escape velocity goes to the speed of light, but that is not the actual reason for the event horizon.
 The real reason is that the curvature of space becomes so extreme at this point that no event inside this radius can ever send information to any events at larger radii, even if the larger radius was only one centimeter outside the horizon.

 ```{code-cell}
 :tags: ["remove-cell"]